Course Name: Dormie Club

 Best Par 3: 7th Hole, 206 yards, 15th handicap.
 The redan is one of my favorite templates and the reverse one found on the 7th is one of the best anywhere.
 This is a very long hole with a carry that increases the further you go right.
 The only safe miss here is long left and I really liked the fact that Coore and Crenshaw further encouraged a long left shot with the reverse redan.

 Best Par 4: 4th Hole, 415 yards, 7th handicap.
-The par fours at Dormie Club are tremendous as a whole but this is the one that really sticks out to me.
+The par fours at Dormie Club are tremendous as a whole but this is the one that really stands out.
 A downhill dogleg left with a power slot, this fairways is lined by a corridor of tall pines but opens up at you near the green with water on the right.

 Best Par 5: 17th Hole, 489 yards, 12th handicap.
 I didn’t care for the other two par fives much (6th and 10th), but I did enjoy the 17th.
 The shortest of the bunch is characterized by a giant waste bunker occluding the fairway about 100 yards short of this perched green.
 I imagine Ben Crenshaw got the idea from one of his many rounds at Pine Valley.